LucasJJulien/PerfectDesign/README.md

 <p align="center"> The base-level universal CSS library. </p>

 > [!CAUTION]
 > Currently in alpha.
-Many aspects are underdeveloped, and in some scenarios, severly so.
+Some aspects are underdeveloped, and in some scenarios, severly so.

 ## What is PerfectDesign?
 PerfectDesign is a simple, uniform, lightweight, and dependency-less, CSS library delivering core utilities, base modules, and nothing more - all in pure css.
-It uses a forthright [naming convention](#naming-convention) following a syntax based directly on the underlying CSS.
+It uses a **_formula-based_** forthright [naming convention](#naming-convention) following a syntax based directly on the underlying CSS.

-Usage is inherently simple and doesn't require installation or package managers (although NPM support is planned) - just link PerfectDesign in your HTML header file.
+Usage is inherently simple and doesn't require installation or package managers (although NPM support is planned) - just link PerfectDesign in your HTML header file or CSS.

 The guiding principles of PerfectDesign are as follows:
 - Utility and desktop first architecture